-Butch Newman enters his eighth year as Trinity’s Director of Tennis in the 2016-17 season.
+Butch Newman is in his 11th year as Trinity’s Director of Tennis.

 Coach Newman, a 1965 Trinity graduate, two-time All-American, and longtime men’s and women’s coach, is a certified Tiger legend.
 He was elected into the 2005 Trinity University Athletic Hall of Fame.
 Coach Newman is also a member of the Texas Tennis Hall of Fame.

-Mabry Pavilion, designated to honor legendary men’s Coach Clarence Mabry - a mentor of Coach Newman’s - was dedicated in 2008.
+Mabry Pavilion, designated to honor the late Clarence Mabry, the legendary men’s tennis coach - was dedicated in 2008.
 The two-story building serves as a match administration area.

 Coach Newman guided the Tiger men from 1986-2009, and led Trinity’s women from 1991 to 2008.
 He also coached the Tiger men when Trinity competed in the NCAA Division I, through the 1991 season.

 Trinity and tennis history was made in 2000, when the Tiger men and women captured the NCAA Division III Championships, minutes apart and in two different states.
 The two Tiger teams were inducted into the Trinity University Athletic Hall of Fame in October 2013.

 Trinity’s women’s team was the NCAA Division III runner-up on two occasions under the leadership of Coach Newman and advanced to the semifinals nine times.
 The Tigers qualified for the NCAA Playoffs on 15 occasions and won 15 Southern Collegiate Athletic Conference Championships in a row.